 Mums are given a certificate of attendance, bookmark and stickers with a book to create their own Story Massage book for their babies.

 All of them!
 I have introduced Mums to more than 15 different massage stories so far as a way of showing them how Story Massage can be adapted to suit every occasion.
 We’ve had great fun sharing Story Massage to a whole range of stories and songs ranging from Dear Zoo by Rod Campbell and Alan’s Big, Scarey Teeth by Jarvis to Baa, Baa, Black Sheep and Talking Head’s Road to Nowhere!
 We have done Story Massage to If You’re Happy and You Know It and So Long, Farewell.
 The Mums even created our own story called ‘What does Story Massage make me feel?‘

 Are you inspired by the way that Tracey has developed Baby Story Massage classes?
-Would you like to train to use Story Massage in your work or home?
-We run a one day accredited training course held around the country for individuals and groups.
-These days can also be organised as in-house training sessions.
-And we also have a new online training option.
+Would you like to train to use the programme in your work or home?
+Do check out the Online Training Course.

 We teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories and even create some sensory stories of your own.
 Ideal for teachers, SEN staff, support staff, therapists, Early Years practitioners, those working with people with additional needs, everyone with an interest in sharing positive touch activities with adults or children.